JoviMetzger/42Project-CPP_Modules/README.md

 ## 🌠Virtual Functions

 ### 🔆 Virtual Function:
-- ***Usage:*** A virtual function in a base class is a function that can be overridden in derived classes.
+- **Usage:** A virtual function in a base class is a function that can be overridden in derived classes.
 - **Implementation:** It has an implementation in the base class, but it can be overridden in derived classes to provide a different implementation.
-- **Example:** In a Shape base class with a virtual function draw(), various shapes like Circle and Square can override this function to draw themselves differently while sharing the same base function name.
+- **Example:** In a Shape base class with a virtual function draw(), various shapes like Circle and Square can override this function to draw themselves differently while sharing the same base function name.<br>
 **"It's handy when you want different versions of something in your program to behave slightly differently."**

 ***Virtual Function Example:***